 Way Back When is currently undertaking an oral history project with current and former staff members of The Royal Melbourne Hospital.
 The project will document and capture the memories of the working life and experiences of longstanding and senior staff through oral history recordings.
 Around 35 interviews will be carried out over the course of the project, supplementing the archival records and providing insight and knowledge not recorded in the official written records.

 Friends of the Royal Botanic Gardens Oral History Project

-Kew Senior Citizens Centre has a long and celebrated history.
-Since its establishment, which is thought to be 65 years ago, the club has provided a place for seniors to gather, socialise and recharge.
-Providing meals and activities, senior citizens centres are an integral part of healthy communities, and Kew Senior Citizens Centre is no exception.
-With strong links to the Boroondara community, the history of Kew Senior Citizens Centre is a story of community that charts the development of Kew and the surrounding suburbs.
+Kew Senior Citizens has a long and celebrated history.
+Since its establishment 65 years ago, the club has provided a place for seniors to gather, socialise and recharge.
+Providing meals and activities, senior citizens centres are an integral part of healthy communities, and Kew Senior Citizens is no exception.
+With strong links to the Boroondara community, the history of Kew Senior Citizens is a story of community that charts the development of Kew and the surrounding suburbs.
 To celebrate 65 years of operation, a book charting the history, highlighting changes over time and incorporating the involvement of key individuals who have contributed to the establishment and progress of the club and its community, will be produced.

 Royal Agricultural Society of Victoria Oral History Project

 Way Back When is currently working with the Royal Agricultural Society of Victoria (RASV) to develop a comprehensive oral history collection for the RASV archive.
-During the course of the project 50 oral history interviews will be undertaken with individuals who have been involved in various aspects of the RASV and, more specifically, the Royal Melbourne Show.
+Over 50 oral history interviews have so far been undertaken with individuals who have been involved in various aspects of the RASV and, more specifically, the Royal Melbourne Show.
 The resulting collection will record their valuable contribution and celebrate the dynamic history of this strong and unique community.